Pfefan/Yt-Playlist-downloader/README.md

 If you add new songs to your playlist and sync them in the same folder, only the new songs will be downloaded and the already downloaded songs will not be affected.

+Your playlists have to be public or unlistet for the download to work

 ## Screenshots